sphinx-doc/sphinx/doc/markup/misc.rst

        format and the builder name.

-       Note that the current builder tag is not available in ``conf.py``, it is only available after the builder is intialized.
+       Note that the current builder tag is not available in ``conf.py``, it is only available after the builder is initialized.